Colton Underwood

-Colton Scott Underwood (born January 26, 1992) is an American reality television personality and former professional football player.
+Colton Scott Brown-Underwood (né Underwood; born January 26, 1992) is an American reality television personality and former professional football player.
 He played defensive end at Illinois State and was signed by the San Diego Chargers as an undrafted free agent in 2014, and was on the practice squads of the Oakland Raiders and Philadelphia Eagles.
 After being released by the Raiders, Underwood became a contestant on the 14th season of The Bachelorette, and was then announced as the lead of the 23rd season of The Bachelor.
 He is the first lead in Bachelor franchise history to come out as gay.

 Early life and education

-Underwood was born in Indianapolis, Indiana, to Scott and Donna Underwood.
+Brown-Underwood was born in Indianapolis, Indiana, to Scott and Donna Underwood.
 Both of his parents were star athletes at Illinois State University: Scott played college football for the Illinois State Redbirds and Donna played volleyball.
 Scott and Colton both attended Washington Community High School; Colton graduated in 2010.
 Colton has a younger brother named Connor.
 He was raised as Catholic.

 Colton Underwood graduated from Illinois State University, where he followed his father's footsteps to play college football for the Redbirds.

 Career

 Football

-On May 10, 2014, Underwood was signed as an undrafted free agent by the San Diego Chargers.
+On May 10, 2014, Brown-Underwood was signed as an undrafted free agent by the San Diego Chargers.
 On August 30, 2014, he was waived.
 On September 3, 2014, Underwood was signed to the Philadelphia Eagles' practice squad.
 On September 9, 2014, he was released from practice squad.

-On September 23, 2014, Underwood returned to the Chargers and was signed to their practice squad.
+On September 23, 2014, Brown-Underwood returned to the Chargers and was signed to their practice squad.
 On December 29, 2014, he signed a future contract.
 On September 5, 2015, he was waived.
 On September 6, 2015, he was placed on injured reserve.
 On September 10, 2015, he was waived from injured reserve.

 On December 1, 2015, Underwood was signed to the Oakland Raiders' practice squad.
 On August 29, 2016, he was released by the Raiders.